 - improve the delivery of specialist forensic AOD treatment to offenders.

 - enhance the capability of the AOD and CCS workforces to implement service enhancements

 - develop enhanced and flexible treatment models for forensic clients

 - embed governance over the delivery of services between CCS and AOD (centrally and locally)

-For further information about the joint project, email firstname.lastname@example.org
+For further information about the the joint project, email firstname.lastname@example.org